 In Unix such as Linux and Mac OS X, the search paths for commands by default do not contain the current working directory.
 To include the current working directory in the search paths for a command, the following statement needs to be added in startup file .chrc in the user's home directory.
-Function call stradd(\path, ".;") adds the current directory represented by '.' to the system search paths \path.
-Similar to \path for commands, the header files in Ch are searched in directories specified in the system variable \ipath.
+Function call stradd(path, ".;") adds the current directory represented by '.' to the system search paths path.
+Similar to path for commands, the header files in Ch are searched in directories specified in the system variable ipath.
 Each path is also delimited by a semicolon.
-For example, the statement below adds the directory C:/Documents and Setting/Administrator/c99 to the search paths for header files included by the preprocessing directive #include such as
+For example, the statement below

 '''

-path = stradd( path, ".;");
+path = stradd(path, ".;");

 '''